davidji99/terraform-provider-herokux/docs/resources/redis_config.md

 page_title: "HerokuX: herokux_redis_config"
 sidebar_current: "docs-herokux-resource-redis-config"
 description: |-
-  Provides a resource to manage the configurations for a Redis instance/
+  Provides a resource to manage the configurations for a Redis instance
 ---

 # herokux\_redis\_config